Posts Tagged ‘Alternate History’

 Henry asked, “Who’s Eddie Gein?”

 The night was slowly creeping in while the trio walked down the road by the empty field.
 It was here that the man began his tale.
 “It would have been around this spot where I found the car.”
-The father and son followed behind as they heard Fred say, “I was driving home that night when I saw it,” turning back to look at Henry he said “what would have been your sister’s car, pulled over on the side of the road.
+The father and son followed behind as they heard Roger say, “I was driving home that night when I saw it,” turning back to look at Henry he said, “what would have been your sister’s car, pulled over on the side of the road.
 Figured it was outta gas or something.
 Got out to take a look, that’s when I heard the gunshots.
 Wasn’t hunting season yet.”
-Pointing to a pile of rubble he said “I knew this property was right down the road.
+Pointing to a pile of rubble he said, “I knew this property was right down the road.
 I figured someone was pulling a prank on poor Ed.”

 “A prank?”
 Henry asked.

 “People took advantage of Ed.”
-Fred explained.
+Roger explained.
 “He was a simple fellow, people borrowed money from him and didn’t pay him back, borrowed shit from him and kept it.
 One time somebody put a smoke bomb under the hood of his truck.”
 He shook his head, taking no pleasure in recounting this story.
 “Boy he was mad at that one.
 He was so mad he could have, could’ve….”

 “Could have killed somebody?”
 George finished the sentence.

 “Yeah.”
-Fred shook his head before speaking again.
+Roger shook his head before speaking again.
 “Anyway, I head on down the road, next thing I know this girl is jumping up and down waving her arms around right in front of me.
 Almost ran her over honestly, but I just barely managed to spin the truck around without getting into a damn wreck.
 She hopped in the cab and screamed ‘Go go go!”
-Fred motioned with his arm.
+Roger motioned with his arm.
 “I heard another gunshot and hit the gas.
 Couldn’t see anybody else out here, but I could have sworn I heard some squealing sound, like a hog got loose or something.
 You know,” he stopped and shook his head, “I never thought much of that sound until just now.
 Too much going on at the time for me to think of it, but Ed hadn’t had livestock for years.”

 “So, the girl you picked up,” Henry asked, “this was my sister?”

-“That would be her,” Fred answered, “she was hysterical.
+“That would be her,” Roger answered, “she was hysterical.
 Got her back to my place, the wife made her some tea and tried to get her to calm down.
 She was babbling all this stuff about bodies and what not.”
 He looked at Henry to say, “I’m sorry to say this sir, but I thought she was whacked out on dope.”

 “It’s OK.”
 Henry assured him.

-Now walking off the road onto the former Gein property, Fred pointed to the ground and noted that Eddie had a woodshed right around this spot.
+Now walking off the road onto the former Gein property, Roger pointed to the ground and noted that Eddie had a woodshed right around this spot.
 “I pulled my truck up and looked around.
 It was all dark, but that was to be expected, Ed didn’t have no electricity.
 I called out to him a few times but there was no answer.
 I couldn’t make heads or tails out of most of what your sister was saying, but she insisted there was a body in the woodshed.
 I was half afraid somebody killed Ed and put his body in there!
 So, I went in.”
-Fred was growing visibly upset as he told this part of the story.
+Roger was growing visibly upset as he told this part of the story.
 He lit a cigarette, took a puff, then looked at George and Henry and asked, “Do you hunt?”

 George nodded no but his father said, “Sure I do.”